juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "Art isn't the reason why I had a shitty father," Rianna stated.
 "Art is transcendental."

-At that moment, the duo caught a lively conversation occuring from the branches of a nearby tree.
+At that moment, the duo caught a lively conversation occurring from the branches of a nearby tree.

 "Oh come on, Dora!
 Why can't we have a battle already?"
 It was the voice of a little girl.